Abbotsbury Railway: First railways to Dorchester and Weymouth

-Getting Parliamentary authorisation
+Getting parliamentary authorisation

-In the 1873 session of Parliament, a Bill was presented in Parliament for a line from the west end of Upwey station on the GWR to Portesham and Abbotsbury.
+In the 1873 session of Parliament, a bill was presented for a line from the west end of Upwey station on the GWR to Portesham and Abbotsbury.
 Exploitation of mineral deposits, limestone, iron ore and oil-bearing shale, seems to have been the motivation.
-The Bill was opposed by Henry Fox-Strangways, 5th Earl of Ilchester who owned substantial property in the area, and the scheme was thrown out.
+The bill was opposed by Henry Fox-Strangways, 5th Earl of Ilchester who owned substantial property in the area, and the scheme was thrown out.

-Four years later the Earl had been mollified, for another Bill was presented, which he did not oppose, and the scheme obtained the Royal Assent on 6 August 1877, capital £54,000.
+Four years later the Earl had been mollified, for another bill was presented, which he did not oppose, and the Abbotsbury Railway Act 1877 (40 & 41 Vict. c. ccxi) obtained royal assent on 6 August 1877, capital £54,000.
 The engineer was William Clarke.
 Having obtained authority to raise the money, the task now was to actually get it, and a series of meetings were held at which rosy pictures of future prosperity were held out; indeed the iron ore alone made Abbotsbury capable of becoming a second Middlesbrough.